auth0/docs/articles/extensions/account-link.md

 This feature is available in version 2.0 and up.
 :::

-You can customize your account linking hosted page and widget using the extension administration panel.
+You can customize your account linking login page and widget using the extension administration panel.

 Go to **Dashboard > Extensions > Installed Extensions > Auth0 Account Link**.